 Jointly organised by Hong Kong Heritage Museum and Radio Television Hong Kong

 Radio and television broadcasting is closely related to the daily lives of Hong Kong people.
 The broadcasting industry provides news and entertainment, bears testimony to social events, and promotes history, culture and art.
 It develops alongside our society and is our collective memory at all times.

-To mark the 90th anniversary of public service broadcasting in Hong Kong in 2018, Hong Kong Heritage Museum and RTHK have jointly organised an exhibition - 90 Years of Public Service Broadcasting in Hong Kong to celebrate this developmental milestone.
-Through the presentation of a recording studio, classic programme scenes, displays of RTHK's invaluable photos and audio-visual archives, the exhibition showcases the development of Hong Kong's broadcast industry with RTHK as the focus and to create an opportunity for visitors to experience the glorious moments of its history through sound and image.
+To mark the 90th anniversary of public service broadcasting in Hong Kong in 2018, Hong Kong Heritage Museum and RTHK have jointly organised an exhibition — 90 Years of Public Service Broadcasting in Hong Kong to celebrate this developmental milestone.
+Through the presentation of a recording studio, classic programme scenes, displays of RTHK's invaluable photos and audio-visual archival materials, the exhibition showcases the development of Hong Kong's broadcasting industry with RTHK as the focus and lets visitors revisit the glorious moments of its history through sound and image.

 A Marconi microphone used in the studios

 A vacuum tube radio

 The hosts of RTHK Radio 2's New Generation